Back To Search Results

 Mechanism of Action

 Etomidate is the most commonly used induction agent for rapid sequence intubation.
-It is a nonbarbiturate-sedative, which depresses central nervous system function by activating gamma-aminobutyric acid (GABA) receptors.
-Advantages are its short onset of action within 30 to 60 seconds and a short half-life of 3 to 5 minutes.
-It does not affect systemic blood pressure and also has central nervous system (CNS) protective effects such as reduced cerebral blood flow and cerebral oxygen uptake.[5]
-It is usually preferable in patients with pre-existing hypotension and trauma.
+This medication is a non-barbiturate sedative that depresses central nervous system function by activating gamma-aminobutyric acid (GABA) receptors.
+The advantages of etomidate therapy include a short onset of action (30 to 60 seconds) and a short half-life (3 to 5 minutes).
+Etomidate does not affect systemic blood pressure and demonstrates central nervous system (CNS) protective effects such as reduced cerebral blood flow and oxygen uptake.[5]
+This drug is usually preferable for patients with pre-existing hypotension and trauma.

-Ketamine, a phencyclidine derivative, is a non-competitive antagonist of the N-methyl-D-aspartate (NMDA) receptors, because of which it has analgesic, sympathomimetic and amnestic properties.
-Its bronchodilator properties make it a preferable agent in patients with acute severe asthma.
-It has a short onset of action of 1 to 2 minutes and a half-life of 5 to 15 minutes.[6]
+Ketamine, a phencyclidine derivative, is a noncompetitive antagonist of the N-methyl-D-aspartate (NMDA) receptors, demonstrating analgesic, sympathomimetic, and amnestic properties.
+This drug has a short onset of action of 1 to 2 minutes and a half-life of 5 to 15 minutes.[6]
+Ketamine's effectiveness as a bronchodilator makes it a preferable agent for scenarios involving patients with acute severe asthma.

-Standard endotracheal tubes (ETTs) are made of polyvinyl chloride (PVC); they can also be made from silicone, metal, or rubber, depending on the intended use.
+Standard endotracheal tubes (ETTs) are typically made of polyvinyl chloride (PVC); they can also be made from silicone, metal, or rubber, depending on the intended use.
 ETTs have internal diameters ranging from 2.0 mm to 12.0 mm depending on pediatric or adult patients and the estimate of what size would be appropriate for a given patient based on their anthropometry and the presence or absence of co-existing pulmonary or airway disease.
-In general, for average adult males, 7.5 mm to 8.5 mm, and females, 7.0 mm to 7.5 mm are preferred.
-It is important to be prepared with multiple sizes of ETTs during intubation as anatomic variations of the upper airway can be unpredictable.
-While un-cuffed ETTs are used in the newborn, beyond this age group and for all adults, ETTs have an inflatable balloon at the distal end of the tube to form a seal when inflated against the tracheal wall that prevents air leaking around the tube to allow for adequate gas exchange.
+Generally, tubes 7.5 mm to 8.5 mm in diameter are appropriate for average adult males; 7.0 mm to 7.5 mm are preferred for females.
+Providers should be prepared with multiple sizes of ETTs during intubation, as anatomic variations of the upper airway can be unpredictable.
+While un-cuffed ETTs are used in newborns, all other patients are given ETTs with an inflatable balloon at the distal end of the tube to form a seal when inflated against the tracheal wall that prevents air leaking around the tube to allow for adequate gas exchange.
 The cuff also maintains the ETT in the proper position and prevents oropharyngeal and gastrointestinal secretions from entering the lower respiratory tract.
-A pilot balloon is present on the proximal end of the ETT outside of the patient and has a one-way valve to allow for monitoring the cuff pressure.
+A pilot balloon is present on the proximal end of the ETT outside of the patient and has a one-way valve to allow for monitoring of the cuff pressure.
 A cuff pressure of 20 cm to 30 cm is usually recommended to provide an adequate seal without causing injury to the tracheal wall.
 Another key feature of standard ETTs includes a radiopaque marking all along the length of the tube to allow for tip identification and tube location on plain chest radiographs.
 During intubation, an indwelling stylet must be present within the ETT before inserting the ETT into the airway.
-Oral intubation is the recommended route of choice for placing ETTs in emergent and rapid sequence intubation.
-Nasal intubation may only rarely be considered for those with oral or mandibular trauma or facial deformities.[9]
+Oral intubation is the recommended route for placing ETTs in emergent and rapid sequence intubation.
+Nasal intubation may only be considered for those with oral or mandibular trauma or facial deformities.[11][12]

 Administration

-Preparation includes assessing the degree of difficulty of a patient’s airway and establishing adequate intravenous access and continuous monitoring (telemetry, blood pressure, and pulse oximetry).
-As mentioned prior, ETTs of multiple sizes should be available and all tested for cuff leaks.
-Laryngoscopes, both curved and straight and in multiple sizes, should be available.
+Preparation includes assessing the difficulty of a patient and establishing adequate intravenous access and continuous monitoring (telemetry, blood pressure, and pulse oximetry).
+As mentioned previously, ETTs of multiple sizes should be available and tested for cuff leaks.
+Laryngoscopes, both curved and straight, should be available in various sizes.
 All laryngoscopes should be checked for a functioning light source.
 Bedside suction devices should be easily accessible.
-Of note, even if airway assessment does not reveal any obvious evidence of difficulty, a backup plan should be readily available.
-Adequate nursing staff and respiratory therapists must be present to assist with intubation, monitoring, administering drugs, and preparing the ventilator.
+A backup plan should be readily available even if an airway assessment does not reveal obvious evidence of difficulty.
+Adequate nursing staff and respiratory therapists must be present to assist with intubation, monitoring, administering drugs, and preparing the ventilator.[14]

 Pre-oxygenation involves providing the highest possible oxygen concentration at high flows for 3 to 5 minutes.
-This allows the patient to tolerate longer periods of apnea without causing hypoxia during rapid sequence intubation.
-The upper airway patency needs to be maintained with chin lift or jaw thrust maneuvers that facilitate oxygen entry into the airways.
-For patients in whom achieving high oxygen saturation is not possible, pre-oxygenation can be performed with non-invasive positive pressure ventilation masks or positive end-expiratory pressure (PEEP) valves that can be added to the bag-valve-mask.
+This allows the patient to tolerate more prolonged periods of apnea without causing hypoxia during rapid sequence intubation.
+The upper airway patency must be maintained with chin lift or jaw thrust maneuvers facilitating oxygen entry into the airways.
+For patients in whom achieving high oxygen saturation is not possible, pre-oxygenation can be performed with non-invasive positive pressure ventilation masks or positive end-expiratory pressure (PEEP) valves that can be added to the bag-valve mask.[15]

-Pre-treatment is an additional step involving administering medications that may optimize the clinical setting where intubation is being done.
+Pretreatment is an additional step involving administering medications that may optimize the patient for intubation.
 For example, intravenous fluids, anxiolysis with benzodiazepines, or opioid medications may be used before administrating sedatives and NMBAs.
-Typically a short-acting opioid such as intravenous fentanyl is administered for pre-treatment.
-In patients with reactive airway disease, a short-acting beta-agonist (albuterol) may be administered during this step to minimize airway resistance.
-Rarely, in patients with shock, pretreatment with alpha-adrenergic inotropic agents may circumvent further reduction in mean arterial pressure following intubation due to loss of sympathetic tone from the use of specific induction agents.
+Typically, a short-acting opioid, such as intravenous fentanyl, is administered for pretreatment.
+In patients with reactive airway disease, a short-acting β-agonist (albuterol) may be administered during this step to minimize airway resistance.
+Rarely, pretreatment with α-adrenergic inotropic agents in patients with shock may circumvent further reduction in mean arterial pressure following intubation due to loss of sympathetic tone from using specific induction agents.

 Paralysis with induction involves the simultaneous administration of the medications for sedation and paralysis that have been decided earlier in the preparation phase based on clinical status, allergies, and potential contraindications.
 During rapid sequence intubation, the dose of these drugs should be pre-calculated and administered intravenously as a bolus and never titrated.
 The onset and duration of action should all be taken into consideration.
-Etomidate should be given in a dose of 0.15 mg/kg to 0.3 mg/kg intravenously, depending on the stability of the patient.
-Ketamine is to be given in a dose of 2 mg/kg intravenously.
+Etomidate should be administered intravenously at 0.15 mg/kg to 0.3 mg/kg, depending on the patient's difficulty.
+Ketamine should be given in a dose of 2 mg/kg intravenously.
 Propofol is given in doses of 0.5 mg/kg to 2 mg/kg intravenously, depending on hemodynamic stability.
 Immediately after the induction agent, the paralytic agent of choice is administered intravenously.
 Succinylcholine is given in a 1.5 mg/kg dose, whereas rocuronium is given in a 1 mg/kg dose.

 The protection and positioning phase is vital, as the patient is now paralyzed, and the airway must be protected from aspiration.
-Minimal bag-mask ventilation should be used to keep oxygen saturations adequate; this will be possible only if pre-oxygenation was adequate.
-One can perform the Sellick maneuver, in other words, apply pressure over cricoid cartilage to occlude the esophagus if necessary.
+Minimal bag-mask ventilation should be used to keep oxygen saturations adequate; this will be possible only if pre-oxygenation is sufficient.
+Clinicians can perform the Sellick maneuver by applying pressure over the cricoid cartilage to occlude the esophagus if necessary.

 Placement should occur once adequate sedation and paralysis have been obtained.
-Direct laryngoscopy should be performed, and once glottis is visualized definitively, an appropriately sized endotracheal tube with stylet should be placed through the vocal cords under direct visualization.
-After that, the endotracheal tube cuff is inflated with 10 ml of air and the stylet removed.
-Placement should be confirmed by end-tidal carbon dioxide detection, quantitative or colorimetric methods.
-Auscultation over both lung fields and the epigastric region should also be performed to ensure equal breath sounds on both sides in the chest and absent in the epigastric region.
+Direct laryngoscopy should be performed, and once the glottis is visualized definitively, an appropriately sized endotracheal tube with stylet should be placed through the vocal cords under direct visualization.
+After that, the endotracheal tube cuff is inflated with 10 mL of air, and the stylet is removed.
+Placement should be confirmed by end-tidal carbon dioxide detection and quantitative or colorimetric methods.
+Auscultation over both lung fields and the epigastric region should also be performed to ensure equal breath sounds on both sides of the chest are absent in the epigastric region.
 A chest radiograph should be performed to determine the depth of airway intubation.
-The endotracheal tube tip should be located more than 2 cm but less than 5 cm from the carina on chest radiography.
+The endotracheal tube tip should be located 2 cm to 5 cm from the carina on chest radiography.

-Post-intubation management involves securing the endotracheal tube, connecting the endotracheal tube to a mechanical ventilator, and evaluating and managing potential post-intubation complications.
-Appropriate sedation agents should be initiated, as discussed earlier.
+Post-intubation management involves securing the endotracheal tube, connecting to a mechanical ventilator, and evaluating and managing potential complications.
+As discussed earlier, appropriate sedation agents should be initiated.
 Most induction agents have short half-lives.

 Adverse Effects

-The goal of rapid sequence intubation is to intubate the trachea safely and as quickly as possible without compromising oxygenation and hemodynamics.[11]
-During rapid sequence intubation, many complications can arise, some related to the clinical condition, some from adverse effects of medications, and others from the endotracheal tube placement or incorrect confirmation.[12]
+Rapid sequence intubation aims to intubate the trachea safely and as quickly as possible without compromising oxygenation and hemodynamics.[16]
+During rapid sequence intubation, many complications can arise, some related to the clinical condition, some from adverse effects of medications, and others from the endotracheal tube placement or incorrect confirmation.[17]

-During the preparation phase of rapid sequence intubation, tube size selection is important because attempting intubation with a larger endotracheal tube can cause vocal cord injury and laryngeal edema.
+Tube size selection is important during the preparation phase of rapid sequence intubation.
+Attempting intubation with an endotracheal tube that is too large can cause vocal cord injury and laryngeal edema.

 A key component of successful rapid sequence intubation is adequate sedation.
 Due to the many available drugs, the adverse effects of each sedative medication must be weighed against its potential benefits.
 Potential adverse effects of etomidate include myoclonus, nausea/vomiting, and adrenal suppression.
-It remains unclear whether a single induction dose of etomidate causes reversible adrenocortical suppression by reversibly inhibiting 11-beta-hydroxylase, a key enzyme in cortisol synthesis.
+A single induction dose of etomidate may cause reversible adrenocortical suppression by reversibly inhibiting 11-β-hydroxylase, a key enzyme in cortisol synthesis.
 When it occurs, it generally does not last more than 24 hours, and the cortisol level usually does not fall below normal physiologic levels.
-Etomidate can also lower the seizure threshold in patients who have a known seizure disorder.[14]
+Etomidate can also lower the seizure threshold in patients who have a known seizure disorder.[19]

 Ketamine is known to cause disturbing dreams, hallucinations, and emotional distress as its sedative properties wear off.
 This is often referred to as the re-emergence phenomenon.
 This effect can be limited if concurrent benzodiazepine medications are used for sedation.
 As it increases cerebral blood flow, it should be avoided in patients with elevated intracranial pressures.[6]